lightning/bolts/04-onion-routing.md

 - MUST set the `onion_message_packet` `version` to 0.
 - MUST construct the `onion_message_packet` `onionmsg_payloads` as detailed above using Sphinx.
-- MUST NOT use any `associated_data` in the Sphinx construcion.
+- MUST NOT use any `associated_data` in the Sphinx construction.
 - SHOULD set `onion_message_packet` `len` to 1366 or 32834.
 - SHOULD retry via a different path if it expects a response and doesn't receive one after a reasonable period.
 - For the non-final nodes' `onionmsg_tlv`: